Passion of Jesus: Comprehensive narrative

-Differences between the canonical Gospels
+Differences between the canonical gospels

 The Gospel of Luke states that Pilate sends Jesus to be judged by Herod Antipas because as a Galilean he is under his jurisdiction.
 Herod is excited at first to see Jesus and hopes Jesus will perform a miracle for him; he asks Jesus several questions but Jesus does not answer.
 Herod then mocks him and sends him back to Pilate after giving him an "elegant" robe to wear.

 All the Gospels relate that a man named Barabbas was released by Pilate instead of Jesus.
+Bar-abbas means "son of the father".
+Some manuscripts of Matthew call him "Jesus Barabbas", suggesting that an early version of the story contrasted the fate of two men both named Jesus.
 Matthew, Mark and John have Pilate offer a choice between Jesus and Barabbas to the crowd; Luke lists no choice offered by Pilate, but represents the crowd demanding his release.

 In all the Gospels, Pilate asks Jesus if he is King of the Jews and Jesus replies "So you say".
 Once condemned by Pilate, he was flogged before execution.
-The Canonical Gospels, except Luke, record that Jesus is then taken by the soldiers to the Praetorium where, according to Matthew and Mark, the whole contingent of soldiers has been called together.
+The canonical gospels, except Luke, record that Jesus is then taken by the soldiers to the Praetorium where, according to Matthew and Mark, the whole contingent of soldiers has been called together.
 They place a purple robe on him, put a crown of thorns on his head, and according to Matthew, put a rod in his hand.
-They mock him by hailing him as "King of the Jews", paying homage and hitting him on the head with the rod.
+They mock him by hailing him as "King of the Jews", paying a mocking homage and hitting him on the head with the rod.